Telefonica/LambdaNetwork/README.md

 ## Training and evaluating the model

-the training of the model can be performed by running the `train.py` file through the following command: (Choose the available GPU on your PC)
+The training of the model can be performed by running the `train.py` file through the following command: (Choose the available GPU on your PC)

 ```bash
 python -u train.py --config_exp configs/google_commands/'desired_config'.yml --gpu X